 This course requires basic knowledge from standard textbooks on

-Corporate Finance, like the book written by Brealey, Myers and Allen or
+Corporate Finance, like the book written by Brealey and Myers or the

 Main topics in this advanced course are: